Usufructs in Thailand

 Although the law does not prevent Foreigners from being able to apply to register a usufruct on a land, however, this is still subject to the discretion of the Land Officer.

 The person who enters into a contractual agreement with the owner for this right is called the "usufructuary".
-A usufruct will be registered in a similar manner to a lease of up to 30 years or for the life of the usufructuary.
+Section 1418 of the Civil and Commercial Code provides that a usufruct may be created for a period of time or for the life of the usufructuary.
+A usufruct will be registered in a similar manner to a lease of up to 30 years or until the lifetime of the usufructuary.

 Once registered, it will have effects as a servitude on the title.
 The owner of the land cannot sell or transfer the land until the servitude has been terminated.